Club Cross Country Constitution

 - Keep all team documents including but not limited to the Constitution and Bylaws.

-Section VI.
+Section VII.
 Training Program Coordinator

 - Create, each semester and summer, a training program for the team.